 - The tangle–particle assignments could still be wrong, especially for the leptons.

-- Strands reproduce cosmology: strands predict the existence of an expanding cosmological horizon, the correct matter density, the lack of inflation, the equality of inertial and gravitational mass in cosmology, and the lack of unknown dark matter particles.
-However, strands did not yet yield definite predictions about (1) the nature, the value and the time-dependence of the cosmological constant and about (2) possible deviations from general relativity at galactic and cosmological distances due to the cosmological constant or to already known "dark matter" particles.
+- Strands reproduce cosmology: strands predict the existence of an expanding cosmological horizon, the correct matter density, the lack of inflation, the equality of inertial and gravitational mass in cosmology, the existence of dark energy, and the lack of unknown elementary dark matter particles.
+However, strands did not yet yield definite predictions about (1) the time-dependence of the cosmological constant and about (2) possible deviations from general relativity at galactic and cosmological distances.
 These two issues are in work.

-The aim remains to extend the list of tests and to reduce the limitations of the prediction, which was first formulated in 2009.
-More on the story behind the prediction is found in the blog on strand research.
+The aim remains to extend the list of tests in cosmology and to improve the calculations of the fundamental constants.
+More details about the story behind the strand conjecture are told in the blog on strand research.
 In principle, the prediction has no end in time.
 Due to finite lifetime of homo sapiens, an earlier date for a challenge would be more practical, such as 1 September 2030.